BuildIntelligence/BuildIntelligence.Domo.Sdk/README.md

 ## What's with the interface name for the DomoClient?
 It's a reference to the "You just got Domo'd!"
 Domo invitation email, and a funny story about how that email broke an entire Domo instance for several hours.
+There was an email dataset in a Domo instance that eventually tied into some key dataflows.
+One morning the email dataset started having issues which started causing failures in other dataflows.
+For hours, a new engineer to the team was troubleshooting with no success and only seeing error messages and debug info reading "You Just Got Domod".
+Eventually he reached out for help and others recognized the phrase.
+Turns out there was a special character in the "You Just got Domo'd" email that was the cause of the problem.
+Once that was identified it was quickly resolved and a new dataset was pushed in via the API to get the dataflows functioning again.

 ### Features:
 - DataSets API